Lornatang/EfficientNet/README.md

 ### Thanks [lukemelas](https://github.com/lukemelas)

+### Update (January 12, 2020)

+This update allows you to use NVIDIA's Apex tool for accelerated training.
+By default choice `hybrid training precision` + `dynamic loss amplified` version, if you need to learn more and details about `apex` tools, please visit https://github.com/NVIDIA/apex.

 ### Overview
 This repository contains an op-for-op PyTorch reimplementation of [EfficientNet](https://arxiv.org/abs/1905.11946), along with pre-trained models and examples.